Economic Sectors and International Development

 Food is a basic human necessity.
 Yet some countries have had long-standing problems supplying food for their citizens, many of whom suffer from malnutrition and even starvation.
 Shouldn’t those countries devote more of their resources to farming so that they can avoid such calamities?
 Are countries in which more people are involved in agriculture better off than countries where people are engaged in other economic sectors?

-Using the data provided to compare countries, you will determine what the relationship is between agriculture and poverty rates.
-You will also formulate hypotheses to explain the patterns you find.
+Using the data provided to compare countries, students working on this lesson will determine what the relationship is between agriculture and poverty rates.
+They will also formulate hypotheses to explain the patterns they find.

-Next you will choose a continent from the map in the interactive activity.
-The table provided will supply you with information pertaining to the GDP and the percentage of its country's population at or below the poverty line.
+Next have the students choose a continent from the map in the “Explore It” activity.
+The table will supply them with information pertaining to the GDP and the percentage of its country’s population at or below the poverty line.
 National estimates of the percentage of the population lying below the poverty line are based on surveys of sub-groups, with the results weighted by the number of people in each group.
 Definitions of poverty vary considerably among nations.
 For example, rich nations generally employ more generous standards of poverty than poor nations (from The World Factbook ).
 When the students click on a continent a table will appear with data on percentage of GDP by sector and percentage of population below the poverty line.
 These tables can be rearranged by clicking and dragging them.
-Repeat the process until enough information is gathered to form a hypothesis about the relationships and answer the questions on your worksheet.
+Repeat the process until enough information is gathered to form a hypothesis about the relationships.
+Then have the students answer the questions on the worksheet.

 For example, click on North America and rank the countries from highest to lowest on ‘poverty rate.’
 Now look at the column titled, ‘% GDP Agriculture,’ are the countries in order from highest to lowest on this statistic also?
 If not, are they in order from lowest to highest, or is there no pattern to their order.
 Likewise, compare the ranking on poverty rate with the ranking on the other economic sectors to see if there are patterns.
 Repeat this comparison with each of the other countries as well.

-The data in these tables strongly suggests that countries with a HIGH GDP from agriculture also have a HIGH poverty rate.
-(For the 25 countries in this data base, Pearson r = .75) Regardless of the samples of countries you selected, you should have discovered this relationship.
-Similarly, countries with a HIGH GDP in the service sector have LOW poverty rates.
-Keep in mind that finding a relationship (correlation) between two variables does not necessarily mean that one variable CAUSED the other.
+The information strongly suggests that countries with a HIGH GDP from agriculture also have a HIGH poverty rate.
+(For the 25 countries in this data base, Pearson r = .75) Regardless of the samples of countries students select, they should discover this relationship.
+Similarly, countries with a HIGH GDP in the service sector have LOW poverty rates (r = -.72).
+[Pearson r values range from 1.0 perfectly correlated, to -1.0, prefect opposites.]

-There are, nonetheless, exceptions to this pattern and a good follow-up activity is to identify some countries that don't fit this pattern?
-Form a hypothesis to explain the counter-examples they represent.
+There are, nonetheless, exceptions to this pattern and a good follow-up activity is to identify some countries that don’t fit and form a hypothesis to explain the counter-examples they represent.

-Do countries with a high poverty rate concentrate their resources in one sector?
+- Do countries with a high poverty rate concentrate their resources in one sector?
 If so, in which sector are they concentrated?
 [Yes, countries with high GDP from agriculture have high poverty rates.
 Countries with high GDP from services have low poverty rates.]